zarf-dev/zarf/CONTRIBUTING.md

 Our E2E tests can be found in the `/test` folder and follow the journey of someone as they would use the Zarf CLI.
 In CI these tests run against our currently supported cluster distros.
 You can learn more about testing of Zarf [here](https://docs.zarf.dev/docs/developer-guide/testing).

-   - ⚠️ *If you are an external third-party contributor you will need a core-member of the zarf project to run the CI tests/checks for you.
+> ⚠️ **NOTE:** *If you are an external third-party contributor you will need a core-member of the zarf project to run the CI tests/checks for you.
 It is strongly recommended to run the tests locally first as documented in the link above.*

 ## Documentation